KirylBucha/win-toolbox/Writerside/topics/00-How-to-Setup-NixOS.md

-# How to setup NixOS on WSL 2
+# Setup NixOS on WSL 2

 ## Overview